dwmkerr/architecture-as-code/README.md

 - [ ] `aac ./some/file.yaml` shows no output - it should demand a command
 - [ ] `meta` field on anything, just key value pairs.
 Use it as a 'dumping ground' (e.g. `platform: as400`) when building models, until you find a structured location for it.
 When rendered, available as a tooltip.
 - [ ] styling should be handled with a separate css file, which can use classes, selectors etc. Regardless of whether the renderer is HTML, CSS provides a known framework for styling.
+- [ ] `aac demo` - creates a three-tier architecture, renders and watches it, with an informative message.
+One command to show all the good stuff.